AlexCr4ckPentest/FileCryptor/README.md

 # FileCryptor

-The simple file encryptor and decryptor
+The simple file encryptor and decryptor program

 based on logical XOR operation